Symptoms depend on which artery is blocked and how severe the blockage is.

 Usually, about 70% of the artery’s interior has to be blocked before symptoms occur.
 Gradual narrowing of an artery may result in less severe symptoms than sudden blockage—even if the artery eventually becomes completely blocked.
 Symptoms may be less severe because gradual narrowing allows time for nearby blood vessels to expand or new blood vessels (called collateral vessels) to grow.
 Thus, the affected tissue can still be supplied with blood.
 If an artery is suddenly blocked, there is no time for collateral vessels to develop, so symptoms are usually severe.

 Sudden, complete blockage of an artery in a leg or an arm may cause severe pain, coldness, and numbness in the affected limb.
-The person’s leg or arm is either pale or bluish (cyanotic).
+The person’s leg or arm is either pale or bluish (cyanotic) or with a distinct color change.
 No pulse can be felt below the blockage.
 The sudden, drastic decrease in blood flow to the limb is a medical emergency.
 The absence of blood flow can quickly result in loss of sensation in or paralysis of a limb.
 If blood flow is absent for too long, tissue may die, and the limb may need to be amputated.

 Intermittent claudication, the most common symptom of peripheral arterial disease, results from gradual narrowing of a leg artery.
 It is a painful, aching, cramping, or tired feeling in the muscles of the leg—not in the joints.
 Intermittent claudication occurs regularly and predictably during physical activity but is always relieved promptly by rest.
 The muscles ache when a person walks, and the pain begins more quickly and is more severe when the person walks quickly or uphill.
 Usually, after 1 to 5 minutes of rest (sitting is not necessary), the person can walk the same distance already covered, although continued walking will again provoke the pain at a comparable distance.
 Most commonly, the pain occurs in the calf, but it can also occur in the thigh, hip, or buttock, depending on the location of the blockage.
 Very rarely, pain occurs in the foot.